Oklahoma City Accolades

 Sept.
 19, 2014 - ESPN

 The Oklahoma City Thunder were recently ranked No. 7 on ESPN's annual "Best Sport Franchise in North America" list.
 The list looks at factors like affordability, fan relations, stadium experience and winning.
-The Thunder were the third ranked NBA team.
+The Thunder were the third ranked NBA team and

 Oklahoma Ranks No. 2 for Recent Grads